 Disneyland Hidden Gems

-We've compiled a list of our favorite Disneyland hidden gems in honor of the Disneyland 60th Anniversary Diamond Celebration.
+We've compiled a list of our favorite Disneyland hidden gems.
 These aren't major things - just little touches that add sparkle to any visit to this whimsical and wonderful place.
 Our travel agents who specialize in Disneyland can add sparkle to your vacation.
 Click here to find out more about the services we offer at no extra charge.

 Disneyland - Walt's Park